glashcow/MidiPolySynth/README.md

 - Added "decay" even though thats the wrong word.

 - Stopped trying to make my own ADSR and used the standard juce one, fixed issue with clearing notes when ADSR is not active, for tomorrow add ADSR controls.

+- added sawtooth and smoother transitions between notes, but pushing in the very real case I ruin everything